Chancroid: Causes

 Chancroid is a bacterial infection caused by the fastidious Gram-negative streptobacillus Haemophilus ducreyi.
 This pathogen is highly infectious.
 It is a disease found primarily in developing countries, most prevalent in low socioeconomic groups, associated with commercial sex workers.

-Chancroid, caused by H. ducreyi has infrequently been associated with cases of Genital Ulcer Disease in the US but has been isolated in up to 10% of genital ulcers diagnosed from STD clinics in Memphis and Chicago.
+Chancroid, caused by H. ducreyi has infrequently been associated with cases of genital ulcer disease in the US but has been isolated in up to 10% of genital ulcers diagnosed from sexually transmitted infection (STI) clinics in Memphis and Chicago.

 Infection levels are very low in the Western world, typically around one case per two million of the population (Canada, France, Australia, UK and US).
 Most individuals diagnosed with chancroid have visited countries or areas where the disease is known to occur frequently, although outbreaks have been observed in association with crack cocaine use and prostitution.

 Chancroid is a risk factor for contracting HIV, due to their ecological association or shared risk of exposure, and biologically facilitated transmission of one infection by the other.
 Approximately 10% of people with chancroid will have a co-infection with syphilis and/or HIV.

 Pathogenesis

-H. ducreyi enters skin through microabrasions incurred during sexual intercourse.
-The incubation period of H. ducreyi infection is 10 to 14 days after which there is progression of the disease.
-A local tissue reaction leads to development of erythomatous papule, which progresses to pustule in 4–7 days.
+Haemophilus ducreyi enters skin through microabrasions incurred during sexual intercourse.
+The incubation period of the infection is 10 to 14 days, after which there is progression of the disease.
+A local tissue reaction leads to development of erythematous papule, which progresses to pustule in 4–7 days.
 It then undergoes central necrosis to ulcerate.